envoyproxy/gateway/site/content/en/latest/install/install-helm.md

 | Heath Check  | 0.0.0.0     | 19001   |

 {{% alert title="Next Steps" color="warning" %}}
-Envoy Gateway should now be successfully installed and running, but in order to experience more abilities of Envoy Gateway, you can refer to [User Guides](../user).
+Envoy Gateway should now be successfully installed and running.
+To experience more abilities of Envoy Gateway, refer to [Tasks](../tasks).
 {{% /alert %}}